awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-ec.md

 **Note**
 Repositories are region\-specific\.
 Before you create the repository, make sure you have selected the correct AWS Region\.
 You cannot choose the AWS Region after you have started the repository creation process\.

 1. In **Repository Name**, enter a name for this repository\.
 Repository names must be unique within an AWS account\.
 There are character and length limits\.
-For more information, see [Limits](limits.md)\.
+For more information, see [Quotas](limits.md)\.
 In **Repository Description**, enter an optional description for this repository\.
 This helps others understand what this repository is for, and helps distinguish it from other repositories in the region\.
 Choose **OK**\.

 1. In AWS Explorer, expand **AWS CodeCommit**, and then choose the CodeCommit repository you just created\.
 You see that this repository has no commit history\.
 Choose **Check out**, and follow the instructions to clone the repository to your local computer\.

-## Working with CodeCommit Repositories<a name="setting-up-ide-ec-work"></a>
+## Working with CodeCommit repositories<a name="setting-up-ide-ec-work"></a>

 After you have connected to CodeCommit, you can see a list of repositories associated with your account, by AWS Region, in AWS Explorer\.
 Choose the flag menu to change the region\.